hmunye/tcp/README.md

 - `epoll` for the event loop

-- `/dev/net/tun` interface for raw IP traffic
+- `/dev/net/tun` interface for raw IP packet traffic

 Running the following script: